AltoRetrato/Half-Life_Alyx_on_Oculus_Go/README.md

 You can play [Half-Life: Alyx](https://www.half-life.com/en/alyx) with any [Steam-VR compatible system](https://www.half-life.com/en/alyx/vr).
 While the Oculus Go is not officially supported (has only 3DoF and doesn't have enough buttons), it can be used to play many SteamVR games with the right combinations of hardware, software and configuration.

-So far I've managed to play almost the entire 1st chapter of the game on my Oculus Go connected to my PC via Wi-Fi.
+So far I've managed to play almost the first two chapters of the game on my Oculus Go connected to my PC via Wi-Fi.
 Of course, the experience is not as fun or intuitive as with a 6DoF headset, but the game is playable and I'm enjoying it.
 I'd rather buy an Oculus Quest to play the game with, but since I can't buy it now for a reasonable price where I live, the Oculus Go will do.

 ## Issues

 The worst issue so far was that, using the latest stable release of ALVR, the game can't detect the "flick of the wrist" (or "flick of hand") gesture, required to use the gravity gloves.
 I've provided a new [driver_alvr_server.dll](https://github.com/AltoRetrato/Half-Life_Alyx_on_Oculus_Go/blob/master/driver_alvr_server.dll) that solves this (thanks to information provided by @dnnkeeper).

-For now, use [F1] to simulate the "grip" button in the Vive controller to reload your weapon.

 As soon as I figure out how to complete the game with the Oculus Go I'll rewrite these instructions.